Handgun Metallic Silhouette International

 The handguns used in the Big Bore and Smallbore matches fall into four categories.

-Production category handguns are the mainstay of Handgun Metallic Silhouette.
+Production category handguns are the mainstay of Handgun Metallic Silhouette International.
 This category was introduced to allow shooters to compete on an even footing as far as equipment was concerned.
 The handgun must be used complete in form, finish and mechanical function as manufactured, with few modifications allowed.
 Aftermarket sights and grips may be fitted, provided they are catalogue items and can be fitted without modification to the handgun or the part.

 Barrel length must not exceed 10.75" (273mm) and the weight of the handgun with all accessories must not exceed 4lb (1.8kg) unloaded.
 A trigger job may be performed by polishing the sear engagement surfaces of the trigger and hammer.
 The factory springs may be modified, but no aftermarket parts may be used.
 Muzzle brakes or ported barrels are not allowed in this category.
 Bolt-action handguns are not allowed in the Production category, but all other types of action are acceptable.